-The FY 2023 budget includes \$14.11 billion for the Surface Transportation Block Grant (STBG) Program to support the Secretary's infrastructure priority by providing flexible funding that States and localities can use to improve the condition and performance of their multimodal transportation networks through a wide range of eligible projects including roads and bridges, transit and bicycle and pedestrian facilities.
-The FY 2021 enacted funding level is \$12.14 billion.
-The IIJA provided \$13.84 billion for STBG in FY 2022.
+The FY 2024 budget includes \$14.4 billion for the Surface Transportation Block Grant (STBG) Program to support the Secretary's infrastructure priority by providing flexible funding that States and localities can use to improve the condition and performance of their multimodal transportation networks through a wide range of eligible projects including roads and bridges, transit and bicycle, and pedestrian facilities.
+The IIJA provided \$13.8 billion and \$14.1 billion for STBG in FY 2022 and FY 2023, respectively.
 This program is funded through the Highway Trust Fund.

-In direct support of the Secretary's key priorities of safety, transportation equity, addressing climate change and resilience, improving core assets, and transforming our Nation's transportation infrastructure, the STBG is a formula-based program that helps States and localities to invest in Federal-aid roads and support safe, multimodal transportation networks within urban and rural communities.
+In direct support of the Secretary's key priorities of safety, transportation equity, addressing climate change and resilience, improving core assets, and transforming our Nation's transportation infrastructure, the STBG is a formula-based program that helps States and localities to invest in Federal-aid roads and support safe and accessible, multimodal transportation networks within urban and rural communities.

 The STBG program has the greatest flexibility of FHWA's core highway programs.
-Whereas the National Highway Performance Program (NHPP) is limited to the approximately 220,000-mile National Highway System (NHS); the STBG program is available for the roughly 1,034,000 miles of Federal-aid highways (including bicycle and pedestrian facilities on those roads), for bridges on any public road, and for transit capital projects.
-This program gives transportation agencies, local governments, and communities the ability to direct funding to address State and local priorities.
+Whereas the National Highway Performance Program (NHPP) is limited to the approximately 220,000-mile National Highway System (NHS); the STBG program is available for the roughly 1,034,000 miles of Federal-aid highways, for bridges on any public road, for on-road and off-road bicycle and pedestrian facilities, and for transit capital projects.
+This program gives transportation agencies, local governments, and communities the ability to direct funding to address State and local priorities and will help improve safety and accessibility for all users, including pedestrians and bicyclists, improve air quality, reduce congestion, foster affordable transportation, and improve quality of life.